Letters of Recommendation

 A copy of your personal autobiography

 Be sure to negotiate deadlines by which the letter should be received in HPA with your recommenders.
-The letter request form recommends a May date for those recommenders who are not working with you this semester.
-The final HPA preferred deadline is June 10.
+The letter request form recommends a May date for current applicants for those recommenders who are not working with you this semester.

 The AAMC has released Letter Writer Guidelines that provide helpful guidance regarding what medical schools are looking for in letters of recommendation.